Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

 Similarly, Figure~\ref{fig-cvx-ap-subopt-vp-subgrad} illustrates suboptimality and relative residuals achieved with the dual subgradient method.
-Although all of the methods are primal feasible at initialization, MRA methods achieve better suboptimality quickly as well.
-In particular, MRA with $\epsilon_v=10\%$ and $\epsilon_p=10\%$ produces primal feasible points at iterations $22$ and $20$ with function value suboptimality of $3.7\%$ and $3.2\%$, respectively.
+Although all of the methods are primal feasible at initialization, MARA achieve better suboptimality quickly as well.
+In particular, MARA with $\epsilon_v=10\%$ and $\epsilon_p=10\%$ produces primal feasible points at iterations $22$ and $20$ with function value suboptimality of $3.7\%$ and $3.2\%$, respectively.
 In contrast, the competing methods have suboptimality ranging from $23\%$ to $130\%$.